castacks/trochoids/README.md

 </p>

 ## Brief Overview
- Time-optimal path planning in high winds for a turning rate constrained UAV is a challenging problem to solve and is important for deployment and field operations.
-Previous works have used trochoidal path segments, which consist of straight and maximum-rate turn segments, as optimal extremal paths in uniform wind conditions.
-Current methods iterate over all candidate trochoidal trajectory types and choose the time-optimal one; however, this can be computationally slow.
-As such, a method to narrow down the candidate trochoidal trajectory types before computing the trajectories would reduce the computation time.
-We thus introduce a geometric approach to reduce the candidate trochoidal trajectory types by framing the problem in the air-relative frame and bounding the solution within a subset of candidate trajectories.
-This method reduces overall computation by around 37% compared to pre- existing methods in Bang-Straight-Bang trajectories, freeing up computation for other onboard processes and can lead to significant total computational reductions when solving many trochoidal paths.
+Time-optimal path planning in high winds for a turning-rate constrained UAV is a challenging problem to solve and is important for deployment and field operations.
+Previous works have used trochoidal path segments comprising straight and maximum-rate turn segments, as optimal extremal paths in uniform wind conditions.
+Current methods iterate over all candidate trochoidal trajectory types and select the one that is time-optimal; however, this exhaustive search can be computationally slow.
+In this paper, we introduce a method to decrease the computation time.
+This is achieved by reducing the number of candidate trochoidal trajectory types by framing the problem in the air-relative frame and bounding the solution within a subset of candidate trajectories.
+Our method reduces overall computation by 37.4% compared to pre-existing methods in Bang-Straight-Bang trajectories, freeing up computation for other onboard processes and can lead to significant total computational reductions when solving many trochoidal paths.
 When used within the framework of a global path planner, faster state expansions help find solutions faster or compute higher-quality paths.
+We also release our open-source codebase as a C++ package.

 ## Prerequisites